m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 **Irrelevant**
 - [x] ⚠️ WARN: Check if each glyph has the recommended amount of contours.
   - Nope, it's a variable font.

-**Probably irrelevant?
-Double-check**
 - [x] ⚠️ WARN: Is font em size (ideally) equal to 1000?
   - Nope, it's 2048.
 2048 is fine, as it's so common in TTF fonts.

+**To be completed**
+- [x] ⚠️ WARN: Are there caret positions declared for every ligature?
+  - I need to look at this
-- [x] ⚠️ WARN: Checking Vertical Metric Linegaps.
+- [ ] ⚠️ WARN: Checking Vertical Metric Linegaps.
   - This warns "WARN hhea lineGap is not equal to 0. [code: hhea]."
 In GF-docs, the line gap is specified to be `Typo LineGap = 0.25 * UPM`, `Hhea LineGap = Typo LineGap`.
-Asking in a FontBakery Issue.
-Result:

-**To be completed**
+Asking in [a FontBakery Issue](https://github.com/googlefonts/fontbakery/issues/2164).
+Result: not irrelevant. lineGap should be 0, and value should be added to `typo` and `hhea` ascenders to keep line spacing correct.
 - [ ] ⚠️ WARN: Checking with Microsoft Font Validator.
   - Have to go through this step-by-step.
 - [ ] ⚠️ WARN: Is there kerning info for non-ligated sequences?
   - I need to look at this
   - Yes, this should be added.
 It won't take long to make a few of these better.
-- [x] ⚠️ WARN: Are there caret positions declared for every ligature?
-  - I need to look at this

 **Ask Dave**
 - [x] ⚠️ WARN: Checking OS/2 achVendID.